Juvenile Crime Attorney in Ventura

 Protect Your Child's Future

 When your child is facing juvenile charges, you may not know where to turn.
-No matter what the charge is, hiring a criminal defense attorney will ensure that your son or daughter has the best possible chance of avoiding conviction and the repercussions of a juvenile record.
+No matter what the charge is, hiring a criminal defense lawyer will ensure that your son or daughter has the best possible chance of avoiding conviction and the repercussions of a juvenile record.

 Juvenile court is run very differently than a regular criminal court, and you need an attorney who is well-versed in both to give your child the best defense possible.
-Contact a criminal defense attorney from our firm today to discuss your child's case.
+Contact a criminal defense lawyer from our firm today to discuss your child's case.

 Juvenile charges fall into one of two categories: status offenses are crimes that are crimes only because the individual is a minor, such as truancy and curfew violation; juvenile delinquency crimes are crimes for all citizens, such a drug crimes, violent crimes such as assault and battery, and theft crimes.
 Depending upon the circumstances of the case, the prosecution may try to have your son or daughter tried as an adult, which can result in severe punishment.